-Courses for this major must total 61 credits, including the 41 core credits and additional 20 credits of restricted electives with a C or better in all REC classes.
+Courses for this major must total 61 credits, including the 31 core credits and additional 30 credits in the emphasis area with a C or better in all REC classes.
 Classes must be approved by your advisor based on the individual's career opportunity area of interest.
-Students who want to be certified in Therapeutic Recreation will also need BIO 240, REC 326, 366, and 367 in order to qualify for National Therapeutic Recreation Certification.
+The emphasis areas are Adventure Travel and Tourism, Therapeutic Recreation, Community/YouthSports/Athletics, SportManagement and Marketing, and a General Area of Study.
 Students are encouraged to complete a minor in a field that would make them more marketable.
-Examples would be business, social work, psychology, agriculture, natural sciences or journalism.
+Examples would be business, sociology, psychology, natural sciences, biology or journalism.
 Students with a Recreation Administration Major must submit an application to their advisor prior to enrolling in REC 430.
 Approval of this application is dependent upon successful progress toward the degree, a minimum cumulative G.P.A. of 2.2, and retaking the ACT, if a score of 18 is not on record.
 Students with a recreation administration emphasis must fulfill 50 clock hours of approved supplemental preparation prior to enrolling in REC 430.

-All Recreation Administration Majors must pass a swimming proficiency test or show evidence of successfully passing an American Red Cross swimming course prior to REC 430.
+Core Credits

 REC 220 Introduction to Recreation 3

-REC 230 Recreation: Field Experience I 2
+REC - 230 Recreation: Field Experience I 2

-REC 300 Philosophy and Leadership in Recreation Administration 3
+REC 300 Philosophy & Leadership 3

-REC 322 Social Recreation 2

 REC 323 Program Planning in Recreation 3

 REC 325 Recreation Law for the Practitioner 2

 REC 330 Recreation: Field Experience II 3

-REC 360 Commercial Recreation 3

-REC 365 Intro to Special Populations 3

 REC 420 Seminar in Recreation 1

-REC 424 Organ. & Admin. of Leisure Agencies 3
+REC 424 Organization & Administration of Leisure Agencies 3

 REC 430 Recreation: Field Experience III 9

-PED 201 First Aid 2
+PED 305 First Aid 2

-PED 395 Intramural Management 2